Aram-Anderson/routing_playground/README.md

 # Routes Playground

 Routes Playground is a simple app built with Sinatra to explore and illustrate how routing works in Sinatra.
-In order to use it, run `shotgun` from the command line in the routing_playground directory.
+In order to use it, clone this repo, cd into it in your terminal, and run `shotgun` from the command line in the routing_playground directory.
+You should see your server start up.

 Once you have it up and running, use the following steps/questions to guide your exploration.
 Later instructions depend on earlier changes, so if you don't go step by step there's a decent chance that later steps will break.